madskristensen/RainbowBraces/README.md

 ----------------------------------------

 Colorizes matching brace pairs to make it easy to identify them and their scope.
-Works for curly brackets, parentheses, and square brackets.
+Works for curly brackets, parentheses, square brackets and angle brackets.
 Inspired by the [Bracket pair colorization](https://developercommunity.visualstudio.com/t/Bracket-pair-colorization/1631048?space=8&ftype=idea&q=brackets) feature request for Visual Studio (please go vote for it).

 ![Screenshot](art/screenshot.png)